dmolitor/adaptive-infra/README.md

     default               # List all available recipes
-    deploy                # Deploy the application to an AWS-hosted server docker-build-and-push # Build the app and api Docker images terminate             # Terminate the running application and corresponding AWS server. venv                  # Activate virtual environment and install Python dependencies To execute a recipe: just [recipe-name]
+    deploy                # Deploy the application to an AWS-hosted server docker-build-and-push # Build the app and api Docker images prolific-studies      # List all Prolific studies in the Adaptive Conjoint project terminate             # Terminate the running application and corresponding AWS server. track-swarm-logs ip key service="api" # Track the Docker swarm logs venv                  # Activate virtual environment and install Python dependencies To execute a recipe: just [recipe-name]
 ```